-The Jekyll Island Lions Club is a service organization with the main purpose of serving the community and promoting projects for the benefit of the sightless.
+The Jekyll Island Lions Club is a service organization that supports projects and charities focusing on vision, pediatric cancer, diabetes, hunger, and the environment.
 The Lions meet on the 1st and 3rd Tuesdays of the month (September through May) at McCormick's Grill for dinner and fellowship.

 Meetings and Membership

 The Lions Club meets on the first and third Tuesdays of each month at McCormick's Grill.
 The doors open at 6:00 pm and the dinner meeting begins at 6:30 pm.
 Persons interested in exploring membership may contact the Club at firstname.lastname@example.org.

 Lions Clubs International is the largest service organization in the world, with 1.35 million plus members in over 46,000 clubs in over 200 countries around the world, dedicated to improving the lives of people devastated by sicknesses especially vision and hearing problems.
 They also donate funds to address natural catastrophes, such as the tsunami in Japan, the earthquake in Haiti and the typhoon in the Philippines.
 Explore LCI at the following link: